 Praise for Settler Education:

-As the title implies, this is a history book, one that rewrites the facts we’ve been taught in order to include a perspective so often left out, glazed over, or swept under the rug….This is the beating heart of Graham’s work, the pulse we feel throughout the long journey.
-She wants us to know that these things happened. — Megan Callahan for Vallum
+As the title implies, this is a history book, one that rewrites the facts we’ve been taught in order to include a perspective so often left out, glazed over, or swept under the rug….This is the beating heart of Graham’s work, the pulse we feel throughout the long journey. — Megan Callahan for Vallum

 Rove is a deeply moving, funny, wild-hearted, argumentative, insistent long poem—without a single false note or soft line. — Michael Ondaatje